kraiz/django-crontab/README.rst

   - No.
 * **I'm getting "bad command"/"errors in cronfile" while installing via "crontab add".
 What's wrong?**
   - Maybe it's your cron time format, it can have 5 or 6 fields.
 Check that your system supports 6 or just define 5 in `CRONJOBS`. (see #23)
+* **Why does the LOGGING not work when started via cronjob?**
+  - That's maybe somehting about the current working dir.
+Please set your FileHandler's file path absolute and try again. (see #31)

 license
 =======